dmidlo/weblog/Content/FlashcardPrep/Java/JavaFlashcardNotes.md

 ## What is the JIT compiler?

 the Just In Time (JIT) compiler is used for performance improvements in Java.
 It is enabled by default.
 It is a method of compilation that occurs at execution time rather than beforehand.

+## How is the Java platform different from other platforms?

+Java is a platform independent langauage.
+This is accomplished due to the fact that the Java complier converts Java code into bytecode that can be interpreted by the JVM.
+There is a JVM written for almost all the popular platforms in the world.

+Other languages require libraries to be complied for each platform.

+## What is a Jar file?

+A Java Archive (JAR) file is actually just a ZIP file.
+It can contain anything - usually though, it contains compiled Java code (with a file extension of .class), but sometimes Java source code (with a file extension of .java).

+## Why do people say that Java is a 'write once and run anywhere' langugage?

+You can write Java code on Windows and compile it there.
+The class and jar files that you get can run, as is, on a Unix environment.

+Java bytecode as interpreted by any JVM is responsible for this.

+## What does bootstrapping mean in programming?

+"Bootstrapping" comes from the term "pulling yourself up by your own bootstraps", In computing, a boostrap loader is the first piece of code that runs when a machine, virtual machine or application starts, and is responsible for loading the rest of the system components.

+## How does the JVM ClassLoader work in Java?

+In Java, ClassLoader is a class that is used to load files in JVM.
+ClassLoader loads files from their  physical file locations (e.g. Filesystem, Network Locations, etc.)

+There are three main types of ClassLoaders in Java: Bootstrap ClassLoader, Extension ClassLoader,  and Application ClassLoader.

+## What does the JVM use the rt.jar file for?

+rt.jar stands for RunTime.JavaARchive, and contains all of the compiled class files for the core of the JRE.

+## What is the first JVM ClassLoader class, it loads classes from rt.jar file?

+The Bootstrap ClassLoader

+## In Java, what is an installed extension?

+Any set of packages or classes  bundled into a JAR file and placed in the ./lib/ext directory of the JRE.

+## In Java, what is a download extension?

+Any set of packages or classes  bundled into a JAR file and referenced from the manifest of another JAR file.

+## What JVM ClassLoader loads class files from the jre/lib/ext directory of the JRE?

+The Extension ClassLoader

+## In Java, what does the term CLASSPATH reference?

+CLASSPATH is a parameter that specifies the location(s) of user-defined classes and packages.

+## What JVM ClassLoader depends on CLASSPATH to find the location of class files?

+the Application ClassLoader

+If you specify jars in the CLASSPATH, then this ClassLoader will load them.

+## In Java, what is a method('s) signature?

+It is a combination of a method's name, attributes & accepted/expected parameter list.

+***
+- [ ] Do a google search for Java interview questions to expand this list
+- [ ] Look at stack overflow to add to this list